 Why might I need a skull X-ray?

-X-rays of the skull may be done to diagnose fractures of the bones of the skull, birth defects, pituitary tumors, and certain metabolic and endocrine disorders that cause bone defects of the skull.
+X-rays of the skull may be done to diagnose fractures of the bones of the skull, birth defects, infection, foreign bodies, pituitary tumors, and certain metabolic and endocrine disorders that cause bone defects of the skull.
 Skull X-rays may also be used to find tumors, check the nasal sinuses, and detect calcifications within the brain.

 What are the risks of a skull X-ray?

-If you are pregnant or think you may be, tell your doctor.
+If you are pregnant or think you may be, tell your provider.
 Radiation exposure during pregnancy may lead to birth defects.
 If it is necessary for you to have a skull X-ray, special precautions will be made to minimize the radiation exposure to the fetus.